Careful what you wish for: Robots and burnout

 actor // android.
 Photo: Julie Zhu

 Something I’ve learned from reading academic texts, plays, and literature is that we’re all gifted with different modes of articulating ourselves.
-Dancers have great intuition and articulation through their bodies and motion and writers do with their words, so I say that because I’m at the very beginning stages of learning how to articulate myself through writing my perspective on the world and using things I have and sharing that with readers and audiences.
+Dancers have great intuition and expressiveness through their bodies and movement.
+Writers do it through their words.

 SEE YOU AT THE READING!